Chapter 3 Infectious Diseases Related to Travel

-From 1973 through 2013, 68 JE cases among travelers or expatriates from nonendemic countries were published or reported to CDC.
-From the time JE vaccine became available in the United States in 1993–2013, only 8 JE cases among US travelers were reported to CDC.
+From 1973 through 2015, 79 JE cases among travelers or expatriates from nonendemic countries were published or reported to CDC.
+From the time a JE vaccine became available in the United States in 1993, through 2015, only 10 JE cases among US travelers were reported to CDC.

 The overall incidence of JE among people from nonendemic countries traveling to Asia is estimated to be <1 case per 1 million travelers.
 However, expatriates and travelers who stay for prolonged periods in rural areas with active JE virus transmission are likely at similar risk as the susceptible resident population (5–50 cases per 100,000 children per year).
 Travelers on even brief trips might be at increased risk if they have extensive outdoor or nighttime exposure in rural areas during periods of active transmission.
 Short-term (<1 month) travelers whose visits are restricted to major urban areas are at minimal risk for JE.
-In some endemic areas there are few human cases among residents because of natural immunity among older people or vaccination; however, JE virus is usually still maintained in these areas in an enzootic cycle between animals and mosquitoes.
+In some endemic areas, although there are few human cases among residents because of natural immunity among older people or vaccination, JE virus is still maintained locally in an enzootic cycle between animals and mosquitoes.
 Therefore, susceptible visitors may be at risk for infection.

 Common clinical laboratory findings include moderate leukocytosis, mild anemia, and hyponatremia.
 Cerebrospinal fluid (CSF) typically has a mild to moderate pleocytosis with a lymphocytic predominance, slightly elevated protein, and normal ratio of CSF to plasma glucose.